Preetam/libab/README.md

 ## Dependencies and Building

-Linux, OS X, and FreeBSD are supported at the moment.
+Linux, macOS, and FreeBSD are supported at the moment.
 Builds may succeed with other BSDs, but they have not been verified.

 **All platforms**